ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d4 - a - JS - Variable scope, hoisting and shadowing.md

 -->

 - (skip) var and hoisting:
-  - Variables declared using var are moved to the top if it’s scope (we say - hoisted) and initialized with a value of undefined.
+  - Variables declared using var are moved to the top if it's scope (we say - hoisted) and initialized with a value of undefined.

   - Example: